 Passion is about authenticity.
 Some people may think that I’m fickle-minded because I kept changing my job.
 But from my perspective, I’m just fine-tuning and recalibrating my life whenever I received new information about myself.
 Every job I do, I know more about myself, and what I love and hate to do.
 I’m just collecting information.

 For example, recently I’m very grateful to have this opportunity to volunteer at my friend’s company, Empact.
 I got to try various jobs and listen to what my joy says without the influence of money.
 It helped me discover what I really enjoy doing.

 Here are some of the things I did and how I felt about them:

 - Designing: It was ok.
 I enjoy making things look nice.
 It’s fun and non-stressful.
 But not something I want to do every day.
 It’s more like a hobby.

 - Printing photos: I did enjoy helping people, but it was super stressful.
 I had to deliver the photos before the event ends.
-That could only mean one thing – meeting tight deadlines is not one of my strength.
+That could only mean one thing – meeting tight deadlines is not one of my strengths.
 Now I know why I dislike being an auditor and animator.
 Their deadlines are ridiculously tight.